by Jason Wasserman MD PhD FRCPC

 Your pathologist will carefully examine all lymph nodes for cancer cells.
 Lymph nodes that contain cancer cells are often called positive while those that do not contain any cancer cells are called negative.

 The pathologic stage for ACC is based on the TNM staging system, an internationally recognized system originally created by the American Joint Committee on Cancer.
 This system uses information about the primary tumour (T), lymph nodes (N), and distant metastatic disease (M) to determine the complete pathologic stage (pTNM).
 Your pathologist will examine the tissue submitted and give each part a number.
-In general, a higher number means more advanced disease and worse prognosis.
+In general, a higher number means more advanced disease and a worse prognosis.

-Adenoid cystic carcinoma is given a nodal stage from 0-3.
+ACC is given a nodal stage from 0 to 3.
 If no cancer cells are seen in any of the lymph nodes examined, the nodal stage is N0.
 If cancer cells are seen in a lymph node, your pathologist will look for the following features to determine the nodal stage: